By Eddie Pipkin

 Our quest is to connect the people in our sphere of influence to ways of engaging Bible study and prayer that are relevant to their lived experience: practical, rich, authentic, and intellectually challenging.
 Unfortunately, we are so familiar with these disciplines ourselves (as well-schooled leaders) or sometimes so casual (or even lazy) in our ritualized approach that we inadvertently turn people off or leave them disappointed or unfulfilled in their attempts to engage these disciplines.

 We should be providing comprehensive, well-organized, well-designed, and well-run opportunities for people at our churches to learn more about the Bible and develop rich prayer lives.
 You already know this, of course.
 You don’t need some blogger to tell you.
 But the cold, hard truth, as we have observed in our work with local churches all over the U.S., is that very few churches live out this goal.
 It is true that most local churches can point to a Bible study or an active prayer group.
 But few have a comprehensive strategy (multiple avenues of engagement that result in sustained growth that leads towards spiritual maturity).
 Few have an overall plan that is well-organized or well-designed (an intentional structure of educational offerings, practice-based workshops and retreats, opportunities to work with a mentor, clearly communicated and easily accessible resources).
-Fewer still, even when they have expended the resources for developing a comprehensive strategy, taking the time and investing the energy to run it well for a sustained season (development of leaders, training those leaders, promoting opportunities, constantly updating online materials).
+Fewer still, even when they have expended the resources for developing a comprehensive strategy, are taking the time and investing the energy to run it well for a sustained season (development of leaders, training those leaders, promoting opportunities, constantly updating online materials).

 Let’s focus on two aspects of this challenge: